This EITI Report covers Afghanistan's extractive sector in 2014-2015. It was published in April 2017 and is available in English.

 EITI Reports show discrepancies and some uncertainty about whether companies make payments to municipalities and whether these flows are material.
 A priori, the Ministry of Finance is the only entity that receives tax payments and the Ministry of Mines and Petroleum receives royalty payments.
 EITI Reports include recommendations on further work to clarify the actual situation of how revenues are collected and distributed.

 EITI reporting in Afghanistan is serving as a diagnostic tool and leading to numerous recommendations for how to improve the governance of the sector.
-As a candidate country, Afghanistan is working to resolve these fundamental deficiencies before facing Validation later in 2016.
-Previous attempts at achieving compliance under the EITI Rules in 2013 and a follow-up in 2014 were unsuccessful.
-The Board decided at its meeting in Brazzaville in 2015 that Afghanistan would remain a candidate and be tested for compliance under the EITI Standard.
+As an implementing country, Afghanistan is working to resolve these fundamental deficiencies.
+Previous attempts at achieving compliance under the EITI Rules in 2013 and in 2014 were unsuccessful.
+The Board decided at its meeting in Brazzaville in 2015 that Afghanistan would remain a candidate and be tested on meeting the EITI Standard.
 The Board decided in Astana in October 2016 that Afghanistan’s Validation would begin in April 2017.

 The multi-stakeholder group is chaired by the Minister of Mines and Petroleum and includes representatives from the Ministry of Finance, civil society and the private sector.